karmada-io/website/docs/contributor/contribute-docs.md

 title: How to contribute docs
 ---

+## Before You Get Started

+Before you start contributing, it is recommended to familiarize yourself with the Karmada project and its architecture.
+You can check out the [official documentation](https://karmada.io/docs/) to learn more about Karmada.

 Starting from version 1.3, the community documentation will be available on the Karmada website.
 This document explains how to contribute docs to the `karmada-io/website` repository.